 }

 Now we must be satisfied.
-But what if we wanted to search for the maximum element only in a small part of the whole array?
+But what if we wanted to search for the maximum element only in a small part of an array?

 Arrays in C++ are linearly allocated memory segments filled with elements of some type with no gaps between them.
-Moreover an array name is also a pointer to the first element of this array.
-Arrays and pointers have many things in common and, as you may already know, it is perfectly ok to use pointer arithmetic to access an array elements.
+Moreover, an array name is also a pointer to the first element of this array.
+Arrays and pointers have much in common and, as you may already know, it is perfectly fine to use pointer arithmetic to access array elements.

 template<class T>